Visiting Variants Using Lambdas – Part 1

-Even though std::visit requires an overloaded callable object as its first argument, it is possible to build such an object locally in the call site: this can easily be achieved by implementing something similar to std::overload, proposed in P0051R2.
+Even though std::visit requires an overloaded callable object as its first argument, it is possible to create such an object directly at the call site.
+This can be done using a mechanism similar to std::overload, as proposed in P0051R2.

 • “Traditional” variant visitation.